Frequently Asked Questions

 Are there awards for teachers and schools?

 Yes, we understand the crucial role of teachers and schools for education.
-Because of that, we award three school awards to honour the efforts of the teachers and the school (the awards are not connected to cash prize): Teacher Information Flyer
+Because of that, we award three school awards to honour the efforts of the teachers and the school (the awards are not connected to a cash prize): Teacher Information Flyer

-Who receives the gold, silver and bronze honours in the final round?
+Who receives the gold, silver and bronze honours in the Final Round?

 Submission and Qualification Round

-What should the submission file include?
+What should the submitted file include?

 Do I have to write my answers on the problem sheet?